-Peach Crumb Bars are buttery, crumbly, and filled with sweet, juicy peaches that bake into a jammy filling.
-The soft crust doubles as the crumb topping, making every bite rich, fruity, and irresistible.
+Peach Crumb Bars are buttery, crumbly, and packed with sweet, juicy peaches that cook down into a jammy filling.
+The same simple dough does double duty as the press-in crust and the crumb topping, so every bite is rich, fruity, and exactly the right kind of messy.

 Jump to: